Giannis Antetokounmpo: Back-to-back MVP and DPOY award (2018–2020)

 Starting from the 2018–19 season, Antetokounmpo and the Bucks achieved a period of sustained team success.
-Under new coach Mike Budenholzer, the Bucks began the season with seven consecutive victories and went 25–10 before the New Year.
+Under new coach Mike Budenholzer, the Bucks began the season with seven consecutive victories and went 25–10 through the end of December.

-Antetokounmpo was critical to this early success, earning the Eastern Conference Player of the Month awards for October, November, December and February.
-On March 17, Antetokounmpo scored a then career-high 52 points to go with 16 rebounds in a 130–125 loss to the 76ers.
-He avenged this loss in an April 4 victory where he recorded 45 points and 13 rebounds in a 128–122 win over the 76ers, helping the Bucks clinch the No. 1 seed in the Eastern Conference.
-Antetokounmpo eventually guided the Bucks to a 60–22 season and the best record in the league.
+Antetokounmpo was critical to this early success, earning the Eastern Conference Player of the Month awards for October, November, December, and February.
+On March 17, 2019, he scored a then career-high 52 points to go with 16 rebounds in a 130–125 loss to the 76ers.
+He avenged this loss in an April 4 victory where he recorded 45 points and 13 rebounds in a 128–122 win over Philadelphia, helping the Bucks clinch the No. 1 seed in the conference.
+Antetokounmpo guided the Bucks to a 60–22 season and the best record in the league.
 He helped the Bucks advance to the second round of the playoffs for the first time since 2001 after scoring 41 points in a 127–104 win in Game 4 over the Detroit Pistons for a four-game sweep.
-The Bucks went on to reach the Eastern Conference Finals, where they were defeated 4–2 by the eventual champions, the Toronto Raptors, despite winning the first two games.
-At the 2019 NBA Awards end-of-season night, Antetokounmpo was named the league's Most Valuable Player.
+The Bucks reached the NBA Eastern Conference Finals, where they were defeated 4–2 by the eventual champions, the Raptors, despite winning the first two games.
+At the 2019 NBA Awards, Antetokounmpo was named the league's Most Valuable Player (MVP).
 He joined Kareem Abdul-Jabbar as the second Bucks player to win MVP and became the third youngest player to win the MVP over the previous 40 seasons, behind Derrick Rose and LeBron James.